 Error Code 0-1 or 7-1

-The Error ‘code 0-1, 7-1’ or message ‘code: 0’ is related to the Smart Hub.
+The Error code 0-1, 7-1 is related to the Smart Hub.
 It usually shows when you try to connect to the Smart Hub on your TV.
-When we try connecting to the Smart Hub, it downloads the Samsung terms and conditions and when it fails to fetch it, you may get Error code 0-1.
+When we try connecting to the Smart Hub, it downloads the Samsung terms and conditions, and when it fails to fetch them, you may get Error code 0-1.
 Now, there are 2 things that you can do to fix the Smart Hub terms and conditions error.

 • The second workaround is to reset your Samsung TV.